EMMA019/Quantum-Simulator/README.md

 Experience the principles of quantum mechanics through interactive, real-time visualization.
 <img width="2969" height="1413" alt="image" src="https://github.com/user-attachments/assets/23b53499-0cd1-4a7d-8bcd-663e1ae63be6" />
 <img width="2975" height="1479" alt="image" src="https://github.com/user-attachments/assets/1c76c2c7-e643-4c61-86b0-766a50650137" />
+## 🤖 Development Story

+This project was built by my proprietary
+**AI Development Orchestration System**.

+**How it works:**
+- Human instruction → Automated architecture design
+- Multi-candidate generation → AST-based optimal selection
+- Powered by Gemini 2.5 Flash (free tier)
+- **Result: Production-ready full-stack app in 1 hour**

+The system itself remains private for now, but this quantum simulator proves what it can do.

+> **Interested in the tech or potential collaboration?
+Reach out: [tarocha1019@icloud.com]**

 ---